bhrutledge/exploring-venv/slides.md

 - Python 3 makes this easy
 - Not a best practice
-- Let's say I want to play with a web API
+- Let's say I want to play with a web API.
+I'll want to use `requests`.

 --